 For Art's Sake 2016

-Art Collaborations exhibition and fundraiser
+Art Collaborations exhibition

 This year, the exhibition will be in a different format, showcasing collaborations between people living with a disability and practicing artists.
 The exhibition will be open for one night only and all works created in these exciting partnerships will be for sale by silent auction.